serverless/examples/aws-python-scheduled-cron/README.md

 ### Deployment

-This example is made to work with the Serverless Framework dashboard, which includes advanced features such as CI/CD, monitoring, metrics, etc.

-In order to deploy with dashboard, you need to first login with:
+Serverless Framework requires an account.
+If you haven't signed in yet, log in with:

 ```
 serverless login